Man flew to Ireland from Canada to have sex with girl

-A father is due to be sentenced in Canada today for grooming and having sex with an underage Irish girl during two trips here in 2013.
+A father is due to be sentenced in Canada today for grooming and having sex with an underage Irish girl during two trips here in 2013, writes Cormac O'Keeffe.

-The Canadian national, Joshua Robert Tremblay, 33, has pleaded guilty to three charges under Canadian child sex tourism legislation.
+The Canadian national, Jashua Robert Tremblay, 33, has pleaded guilty to three charges under Canadian child sex tourism legislation.

 The prosecution is the result of a highly unusual joint Canadian-Irish police investigation.
 Under Canadian law, its citizens can be prosecuted for certain sexual offences committed against children abroad.